yasuhito/symbo/README.md

 ### Supported Operations and Expressions

 * `+`, `-`, `*`, `/`, `**`(Power)
-* Integer, fraction, complex numbers, variables, e (the base of the natural logarithm) and π
+* Integers, fractions, complex numbers, variables, e (the base of the natural logarithm) and π
 * Trigonometric functions (cos(x) and sin(x)) and anonymous functions (e.g. f(x), g(x))
 * Matrices and vectors
 * Qubit and bra-ket vectors